iphyer/data-science-from-scratch_zh/chapters/Chapter_06_Probability.md

 We can define a new random variable Y that gives the number of girls conditional on at least one of the children being a girl.
 Then Y equals 1 with probability 2/3 and 2 with probability 1/3.
 And a variable Z that’s the number of girls conditional on the older child being a girl equals 1 with probability 1/2 and 2 with probability 1/2.

+For the most part, we will be using random variables implicitly in what we do without calling special attention to them.
+But if you look deeply you’ll see them.

 ## Continuous Distributions
 ## The Normal Distribution
 ## The Central Limit Theorem